lm3nitro/Projects/Network Traffic Analysis/ICMP/ICMP ATTACKS/Smurf Attack.md

 ### Mitigation

-1. Disable IP Directed Broadcasts: On routers and switches, disable IP directed broadcasts to prevent attackers from sending packets to a broadcast address, which amplifies the attack.
+1. On routers and switches, disable IP directed broadcasts to prevent attackers from sending packets to a broadcast address, which amplifies the attack.
-2. Implement Rate Limiting: Set rate limits on ICMP traffic to control the volume of incoming requests.
+2. Set rate limits on ICMP traffic to control the volume of incoming requests.
 This helps to ensure that no single source can overwhelm the network with excessive traffic.
-3. Firewall: Set up firewall rules to block ICMP packets from unknown or untrusted sources, particularly those targeting broadcast addresses.
+3. Set up firewall rules to block ICMP packets from unknown or untrusted sources, particularly those targeting broadcast addresses.
-4. Regular Security Assessments: Conduct regular security assessments and penetration testing to identify vulnerabilities that could be exploited in a Smurf attack or other DDoS attacks.
+4. Conduct regular security assessments and penetration testing to identify vulnerabilities that could be exploited in a Smurf attack or other DDoS attacks.